Melbourne Convention 2025: The Impacts of Digital Growth on Enterprise, Datacenters & Cloud in Victoria

 Is the community view of data centres still largely ‘unformed’?
 What evidence do we have for what the wider public outside the data centre and associated industries think?
 How does the opinion and information provided by media outlets outside the industry shape the view of the industry among different groups?
 Does this matter – if so, why?
 If not, why not – should it?

-Connectivity is one of the key requirements for colocation and cloud as they act as key enablers of the digital age and the technologies that drive it.
+Connectivity is a critical requirement for datacenters and cloud as they act as key enablers of the digital age.
 Data and services are transmitted to and from (other) data centers, to intermediaries and end-consumers across the world and, in some cases, beyond it.
-The expectation is of lower latency, greater reliability and higher speed.
-As cloud, colocation and hybrid infrastructure continue to diversify services and increase their share of digital infrastructure across Australia, how well are each of these prepared for the demands of an era based increasingly on connectivity?
+The expectation is of lower latency, faultless reliability and greater speed.
+As cloud, colocation and hybrid infrastructure continue to diversify services and increase their digital footprint across Australia, how well are each of these options prepared for the demands of an era based increasingly on connectivity?

 What do I need to bring for registration on event day?